jamescteng/focalpoint-ai/replit.md

 - **Auto-save**: Sessions and reports automatically saved to database
 - **Language Label**: Added "Report language:" label near language selector for clarity
 - **Updated default questions**: Removed "Is this film ready for festival run?" from defaults
+- **Video Reattach Feature**: When loading sessions from history, video is not available (stored only on user's device).
+Users can reattach the original video file to enable playback and add more reviewers.
+Fingerprint verification (fileName, fileSize, lastModified) warns if selected file doesn't match the original.